Tag: Flamingo Patrol

 Hanging out in the hammock in the shade is a lot cooler.

 Wednesday is Troop Night, and we went into Bedford to the Golden Corral.
-An air-conditioned restaurant was a great treat — as was the chance to pick … Read the rest
+An air-conditioned restaurant was a great treat — as was the chance to pick whatever we wanted to eat (and drink) — and desserts.
+The family behind us was celebrating Grandma’s 94th birthday, and we joined in singing “Happy Birthday” to her, much to her joy.

 Flag raising